 The Bank is occasionally named as a defendant in or threatened with claims and legal actions arising in the ordinary course of business.
 The outcomes of claims and legal actions brought against the Bank are subject to many uncertainties.
 The Bank establishes accruals for such matters when a loss is probable and the amount of the loss can be reasonably estimated.
 For claims and legal actions where it is not reasonably possible that a loss may be incurred, or where the Bank is not currently able to estimate the reasonably possible loss or range of loss, the Bank does not establish an accrual.
-As of December 31, 2021 and 2020, the Bank did not have any amounts accrued in potential legal settlement liabilities.
+As of December 31, 2022 and 2021, respectively, the Bank recorded an accrued contingent liability of \$350,000 and \$0.